 Your doctor can look for causes of ISD and recommend strategies that may help.
 After recording your medical history, the doctor may prescribe some or all of the following tests:

 After treating any medical conditions, your doctor may recommend evaluation by a sex therapist or psychiatrist, either individually or as a couple.

 Psychological and sexual counseling are the primary treatments for ISD.
 Many couples first need marriage counseling to improve their nonsexual relationship before addressing the sexual component directly.

 Communication training is one option that teaches couples how to:

 Sexual counseling will help couples learn how to:

-Some people may need individual counseling if their ISD stems from sexual trauma or sexual negativity learned as a child.
+You may need individual counseling if your ISD stems from sexual trauma or sexual negativity learned as a child.

-Male problems, such as impotence or delayed ejaculation, can be treated in private counseling or with drug therapy.
+Private counseling or drug therapy can treat male problems such as impotence or delayed ejaculation.
 Drugs such as Viagra can help with ED.
-But it is important to keep in mind that these drugs only permit erections; they do not cause them.
+It’s important to keep in mind that these drugs only enable erections; they don’t cause them.

 Testosterone side effects include: